dd32/data-liberation/README.md

 Join others working on this effort in [#data-liberation](https://wordpress.slack.com/archives/C069AKUBPHB).
 Ask questions, share how you'd like to help and help others get started.

-As web hosts, agencies, and individual contributors - we can work together to make Data Liberation a reality.
+Web hosts, agencies, and individual contributors - we can work together to make Data Liberation a reality.